-While the family resemblance model is an advance over traditional or Aristotelian genre theory that views genre in terms of fixed features and pure or unmixed categories, it has shortcomings that perpetuate the sort of analysis that Witherington's represents, which assumes that Mark's features will correspond to every feature or generic expectation of Greco-Roman bioi.
-One key issue is that the family resemblance model continues to focus on discrete features - or parts - rather than the whole and its function.
+While the family-resemblance model is an advance over traditional or Aristotelian genre theory that views genre in terms of fixed features and pure or unmixed categories, it has shortcomings that perpetuate the sort of analysis that Witherington's represents, which assumes that Mark's features will correspond to every feature or generic expectation of Greco-Roman biographies.
+And One key issue is that the family resemblance model continues to focus on discrete features-or parts-rather than the whole and its function.
 As Michael Sinding comments, So even if they are active and useful families rather than passive and useless containers, genres are still categories, and the need to understand how they work persists: how to relate genres to features, to works, to other genres, to readers and to writers.
-The family resemblance model is useful, but requires further
+The family resemblance model is useful, but requires further refinement for which a number of scholars have turned to a cognitive model of genre.